ThisIsJohnBrown/uncontext/README.md

 If you have some third party frameworks you need, know that jQuery and Bootstrap will be available to you.

-The following can also be instantiated on the page for you to use by adding thise to your `rainwater.json` file:
+The following can also be instantiated on the page for you to use by adding this to your `rainwater.json` file:

 ```
 "assets": {